denten/denten.github.io/_includes/CV/04-publications.md

 1. *Plain Text: The Poetics of Computation.* Forthcoming, Stanford University Press, 2017.

-1. "An Inquiry into Algorithmic Literature."
+1. "An Inquiry into the Limits of Algorithmic Imagination."
 Manuscript in progress.

 1. "Literature and the Digital Humanities."
 Under contract by invitation to "Literature in Contemporary Thought" series published by Routledge, ed.
 Ursula